Mini-BOT in the government programme of the Five Star Movement and the League

 Economic commentary on parallel currencies is mixed

 Bossone and Cattaneo (in a paper (n.d.) as well as in a 2016 VoxEU article) in addition to Amato et al. (2016) already presented concepts similar to Borghi’s mini-BOT.
-Specifically, Bossone and Cattaneo (n.d.) have introduced “Tax Rebate Certificate” (TRC) while Amato et al. (2016) have proposed introducing the “geuro”6.
+Specifically, Bossone and Cattaneo (n.d.) have introduced “Tax Rebate Certificate” (TRC) while Amato et al. (2016) have proposed introducing the “geuro”((“geuro” stands for Greek-euro, since Amato et al. proposed the introduction of the parallel country in Greece.)).
 These constructs share many, but not all, of the characteristics of mini-BOT.

 Unlike Borghi on mini-BOT, Bossone and Cattaneo’s TRC will be circulated electronically (“provided that the payment infrastructure allows for [it]”) and TRC can be used to pay taxes with a delay of two years after their issue.